dmcquay/destroy-dev-env/README.md

 ## Resetting your environment

-You can reset your environment at any time with `npm run everything`.
+You can reset your environment at any time with `npm run reset`.
 It is recommended to do this frequently, such as every time you git pull.

 ## How to connect to the dev database